-- Armoured areas for tidal surge and erosion protection at the former Moncton landfill, the TransAqua outfall, along the Riverview riverfront, along the Moncton riverfront near Westmorland Street, and along the Chateau Moncton shoreline. - Agricultural dykes and aboiteaux upstream of the causeway. - Drainage improvements at the traffic circle and starter dyke. - Re-alignment of the underground 750 mm watermain crossing the Petitcodiac River.
+- Armoured areas for tidal surge and erosion protection at the former Moncton landfill, the TransAqua outfall, along the Riverview riverfront, along the Moncton riverfront near Westmorland Street, and along the Chateau Moncton shoreline. - Drainage improvements at the traffic circle and starter dyke. - Re-alignment of the underground 750 mm watermain crossing the Petitcodiac River.